avario-cpu/from-pain-to-beauty/src/robeau/docs/node_relationship_docs.md

 ## Modifications

 ### DISABLES
-Will remove conditions `initiate` and `primes`.
-(All definitions can be implemented to be disabled very easily, but for now, we keep it like that.)
+Will remove conditions of a particular node f.ex. disable a node that is being listened to, or that is being initiated.

 ### DELAYS
 Unused right now, but the principle is to allow adding time to any condition, as long as it exists.
 We don't use it right now because simply re-applying the condition also works and will work whether the condition already exists or not.

 ### REVERTS
 Will undo the changes a node had applied to its target nodes with its relationships.
-For example, if it locked something, it de-locks it; if it had unlocked one, it de-unlocks it, etc.
+For example, if it locked something, it de-locks it; if it had unlocked one, it de-unlocks it, etc. This is really a "DISABLES" but for all of a node possibly multiple influenced targets rather than just one target one.

 ## Logics Checks